swiftlang/swift-evolution/proposals/nnnn-async-await.md

 }
 ```

 One can manually create an `async` closure that calls synchronous functions, so the lack of implicit conversion does not affect the expressivity of the model.
-See the section on "Closures" for the syntax to define an `async` closure.
+See the section on [Closures](#closures) for the syntax to define an `async` closure.

 > **Rationale**: We do not propose the implicit conversion from a synchronous function to an asynchronous function because it would complicate type checking, particularly in the presence of synchronous and asynchronous overloads of the same function.
-See the section on "Overloading and overload resolution" for more information.
+See the section on [Overloading and overload resolution](#overloading-and-overload-resolution) for more information.

 ### Await expressions